peggytang0513/usa-refugees-stats/README.md

 # United States Refugee Data Analysis

-This a Python project about the Unitewd States refugee analysis.
+This a Python project about the United States refugee analysis.
 There are five main questions in this project:

 - From which countries has the United States admitted the highest number of refugees?
 - What are the total number of resettled refugees in the United States per year?